 This document is a specification of the Content Indexing Services Protocol.
 This protocol allows a client to communicate with a server hosting an indexing service to issue queries.
 The protocol is primarily geared toward full text queries.
 It also allows an administrator to remotely manage the indexing service.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary